-It was set up in the period 1977-1982 from a general structural reset of a previous research reactor of the MTR kind called "AVOGADRO RS-1".
+It was set up in the period 1977-1982 from a general refurbishment of the structure of the previous MTR research reactor called "AVOGADRO RS-1".
 AVOGADRO began storage operation on January, 1st 1984.

 The AVOGADRO site includes a central storage building and four auxiliary service buildings.
 The storage building is focused on its storage pool, where the spent fuel lays in several racks.
 During stationary storage, the fuel is shielded by a height of water of 6 m, which reduces to a minimum of 3 m during fuel handling operations for shipment.